Conducting Workshop with Carl Topilow

-Conductor Carl Topilow, author of The Orchestral Conductor’s Career Handbook, will be hosting a conducting workshop on May 29, 30, 31, and June 1, 2024 in Cleveland.
-Each of the 14 participants will receive 40 minutes of podium time with full orchestra, plus 20 minutes with a string quintet.
+Conductor Carl Topilow, author of The Orchestral Conductor’s Career Handbook, will be hosting a conducting workshop on May 28, 29, 30, and 31, 2025 in Cleveland.
+Each of the 14 participants will receive 60 minutes of podium time.

-All sessions will be held at the Cleveland Pops offices in Beachwood, OH, a suburb of Cleveland.
+All sessions will be held at the Cleveland Pops offices, 23245 Mercantile Road, Unit B, Beachwood, OH, 44122, a suburb of Cleveland.
 Participants will be conducting members of the Cleveland Pops Orchestra, a professional union orchestra performing at Severance Music Center and throughout Northeast Ohio.
 There are ample hotel choices within a 15-to-20-minute walk or 5 minutes by car to the office.

 Participants are encouraged to record each of their conducting sessions for their personal archives.